urmi-21/pyrpipe/README.md

 * Automatically verify Integrity of output targets
 * Resume feature to restart pipelines/jobs from where interrupted
 * Create reports, MultiQC reports for bioinformatic pipelines
-* Easily integrated into workflow managers like Snakemake and NextFlow
+* Easily integrated into workflow managers like Snakemake and NextFlow (to schedule jobs, scale jobs, identify paralellel steps in pipelines)

 ## What it CAN NOT do by itself
 * Schedule jobs
 * Scale jobs on HPC/cloud
 * Identify parallel steps in pipelines